Codecademy/docs/content/ai/concepts/chatgpt/chatgpt.md

 ### What is the relation to Internet Search?

-**ChatGPT** is trained by using vast quantities of data from the Internet.
-However LLMs are different from Internet search engines:
+**ChatGPT** is trained by using vast quantities of data from the internet.
+However LLMs are different from internet search engines:

 - No ongoing daily web crawlers and updates
 - Data can be out of date. **ChatGPT 3** uses data from 2021.